 back to Alphabetical index · Taxonomic index

 This bramble is mainly known from Hampshire and Dorset but has evidently spread to Somerset and West Sussex in recent years.
-The photos taken here are mainly from a very distinctive form frequent in Hampshire which may differ from plants in Dorset and elsewhere (and may also be different to the entity under this name described in Edees & Newton).
-However, this form is instantly recognisable by the strongly-armed straight (and often erect) panicles, pale pink flowers, downy stem, felted rachis and by the yellowish-green, sharply toothed concave leaves.
-Although placed in the Rhamnifolii, there are no glands anywhere on the plant.
+The photos taken here are mainly of a distinctive form frequent in southern Hampshire which David Allen considered might have arisen from a hybrid with the ‘true’ plant described from Dorset, but possibly the differences are minor and may relate mainly to the leaflet shape.
+Generally it is instantly recognisable by the strongly-armed straight (and often erect) narrow panicles bearing pale pink flowers.
+Both the rachis and first-year stem are thickly pubescent, dark purple in colour and have long stout prickles.
+The yellow-green, coarsely serrate leaflets with sides partly folded in are also very distinctive.

-This bramble is mainly found at the edges of acid woodland, and appears to be partly adventive, often growing in disturbed places alongside tracks and paths.
-Here a bush was growing over a trimmed Cotoneaster hedge in an urban street in Gosport.
 The habit is low to medium arching and the stems are often relatively thin compared to other brambles.
+Although placed in the Rhamnifolii, there are usually no glands anywhere on the plant.

+This bramble is mainly found within acid woodland, often growing in disturbed places alongside tracks and paths or within managed areas and clearings.
+It may also be somewhat adventive – the photo below is of a bush which was growing over a trimmed Cotoneaster hedge in an urban street in Gosport.

 Leaflets are shortly downy below, often appearing greenish-white felted.